kedacore/keda-docs/content/docs/2.8/scalers/mongodb.md

       query: '{"region":"eu-1","state":"running","plan":"planA"}'
       # Required: according to the number of query result, to scale the TargetRef
       queryValue: "1"
+      # Optional: according to the number of query result, the scaler is active
+      activationQueryValue: "1"
       # Optional: The generated metric name would be mongodb-global-metric.
 Here mongodb- use as a prefix for metric name
       metricName: "global-metric"
 ```